ChristianAyala/SMU-KNW2300/RXTXRobot/lib/README.txt

 Installation:
 	1) Add "RXTXRobot.jar" as a library for your Java project

-	2) Go into the "RXTXComm_INSTALL" folder
+	2) Go into the "INSTALL" folder

 	3) Go into the folder for Windows, Mac OS X, or Linux